benjaminspall/frontend-nanodegree-arcade-game/README.md

 #Front-End Nanodegree Arcade Game

 This Front-End Nanodegree Arcade Game is a take on the classic _Frogger_ arcade game.
+To run the game click the 'Download ZIP' button in the top-right of this repository's master branch, unzip its contents, then double click on index.html to open the game in your default browser.

 ## How to Play